berendsohn/stt-rs/README.md

 ./all_benchmarks.sh
 ```

 This will take a while.
 Results are written to the `results` directory.
+To execute the MSF benchmark on an input derived from the ogbl-collab data set (`benchmark_mst_ogbl_collab.sh`), the data set first has to be downloaded and processed as described in `data/ogbl-collab/README.md`.

 The benchmarks can be run individually using the `benchmark_*.sh` scripts.
-There are two additional benchmarks not used in the paper and not automatically executed by `all_benchmarks.sh`, namely `benchmark_num_rotations.sh` which compares the number of rotations the various STT-based implementations need, and `benchmark_fd_con.sh`, which
+There are two additional benchmarks not used in the paper and not automatically executed by `all_benchmarks.sh`, namely `benchmark_num_rotations.sh` which compares the number of rotations the various STT-based implementations need, and `benchmark_fd_con.sh`, which tests a simple fully-dynamic connectivity scheme on all implementations.

 After running benchmarks, all benchmarks can be plotted in interactive windows (vai `mathplotlib`) using
 ```